tobyweston/blog/astro/src/content/blog/2012-10-06-sending-messages-vs-method-invocation.md

 > So sending messages helps us think in object-oriented terms rather than procedural or functional terms; we think in terms of behaviours rather than data structures.
 However, there is also a more concrete, technical difference.

 Sending a message means the receiving object decides how to handle a message whilst a call to a function (or procedure) is a more static or class level notion [1].
-In lanaguages like Java, the function (or procedure) lookup is still done, it's just done behind the scenes at runtime.
+In languages like Java, the function (or procedure) lookup is still done, it's just done behind the scenes at runtime.
 By calling a method, for example, `person.eat(apple)`, the reference to `person` allows the JVM to associate the object with the procedure `eat`.
 It's a process called [dynamic dispatch](http://en.wikipedia.org/wiki/Dynamic_dispatch).

 It's very similar in concept to the distinction between functions and methods.